Users of this website may upload pictures in various contexts:

 2. Click on the big pink dot on the screen to upload the copy of your image.

 2. When your picture loads on the site, you’ll see the image with a gray bar down the center.
-On the gray bar, there’s a pink arrow pointing to the left and a blue arrow pointing to the left.
+On the gray bar, there’s a pink arrow pointing to the left and a blue arrow pointing to the right.
 In the bottom right corner there’s a box labeled EDIT.

 3. In the Edit box, toggle the Resize Button to the on position (it is off by default).
 You now see several settings, including the width and height of your picture.
 The width and height are linked so that if you change one of them, the other will automatically change to a number that maintains the same proportion as your original image.

 4. Your picture should be no more than 500 pixels at its largest dimension.
 If your width is bigger than your height, change your width to 500.
-If your height is bigger than your width, change the width to 500.
+If your height is bigger than your width, change the height to 500.

 5. Under the Compression section, you have two settings.
 First there’s a dropdown menu.
 Select ‘Browser JPEG’ from this menu.
 Below the dropdown, there’s a slider labeled ‘Quality.’
 Set this slider to 0.65.